term7/MacOS-Privacy-and-Security-Enhancements/README.md

 *(drduh / Author of [macOS-Security-and-Privacy-Guide](https://github.com/drduh/macOS-Security-and-Privacy-Guide), 2016)*

-We have tested and developed our code on MacOS Monterey (12.5.1).
+We have tested and developed our code on MacOS Ventura (13.0.1).
 All installed helper tools run fine on our system.
 However, you alone are responsible if you break your system.
 To suggest improvements, please report an issue or request a pull request.

 ## FOLDERS: